laryakan/deadair_eco_no_da_wares/README.md

-# DeadAir Eco (No DA Wares)
+# DeadAir Eco (No DA Wares), aka "daeconodawares"

-## What's different comparing to DeadAir Eco ?
+## What's different comparing to DeadAir Eco v1.13HF1 ?
-There is no more DA Wares in this fork, this means :
+**v1.13HF1** There is no more DA Wares in this fork, this means :
 - No Labor Union Contracts
 - No Military Schematics
 - No Advanced Schematics
 and none of their associated production module

 ### More ?
-- Adjusted crew filling for AI ships, so ships can be boarded before late game
+- **v1.14** Adjusted crew filling for AI ships, so ships can be boarded before late game
-- Added missing factions to the crew filling script (like HAT, SCA, DUK, QUE)
+- **v1.14** Added missing factions to the crew filling script (like HAT, SCA, DUK, QUE)
+- **v1.15** Redistributed crew composition for Quettanauts ships
+- **v1.16** Reduced the amount of Water for Borons to build their station module (applied à 0,28 factor, has some other factions)

 ## Great thanks to DeadAir
 I want to thank DeadAir a lot for all his work !

-# Original DeadAir Eco README
+# Updated DeadAir Eco README
+**Changes from this fork are striked or bold**

 ## Dynamic Universe
 Minimalized diff mod for economy changes in X4.
 Readme is often out of date on features or numbers so feel free to contact me on the Egosoft Discord or check patch notes on pushes.